 Secondly, central form differs from conjugate form.
 Both are intrinsic to the real and neither is the other.
 But as they differ, so also they are related.
 They are to be known inasmuch as the same data are understood 1) as individual and 2) as similar to other data.
-When they are grasped by understanding, the central form proves to be a principle of unity that is to be differentiated by further inquiry, and the conjugate forms prove to be principles of differentiation of unities to be determined by further inquiry.
+When they are understood grasped by understanding, the central form proves to be a principle of unity that is to be differentiated by further inquiry, and the conjugate forms prove to be principles of differentiation of unitimes to be determined by further inquiry.
 Just as potency, form, and act are the many components of a single reality, so central and conjugate forms equally are the many components of a single reality.

 Let us now turn to problems of predication.
 The objects of ordinary discourse are concrete beings, men and women, horses and dogs, hydrogen and oxygen.
 They exist as individuals with a natural unity.
 They are differentiated by their capacities for coming under laws, being under laws, acting in accord with laws.
-The truth of such statements can be assigned its ground in the metaphysical constituents of the concrete beings, for example, that their existing involves a central act, their natural unity a central form, their moraly empirical individuality a central potency, and their potential, habitual, and actual behavior conjugate potencies, forms, and acts.
-But as ordinary discourse speaks of men and women, horses and dogs, hydrogen and oxygen, so metaphysicians speak of central and conjugate potency, form, and act.
-Now if these elements are real, they exist.
-Presumably they are unities.
+The truth of such statements can be assigned its ground in the metaphysical constituents of the concrete beings, for example, that their existing involves a central act, their natural unity a central form, their merely empirical individual a central potency, and their potential, habitual, and actual behavior conjugate potencies, forms, and acts.
+But xexains as ordinary discourse speaks of men and women, houses and dogs, hydrogen and oxygen, so Meatowed metaphysicians speak of central and conjugate potency, But, if they are real, they exist.
+Presumably form. and act. they are unities.
 In some sense they are individual.
-Since they can be defined, some laws are relevant to them.
-Therefore, it would seem to follow that, just as concrete being is composed of central and conjugate potencies, forms, and acts, so each of these elements is so composed; and if the argument works once, then it will work repeatedly, so that not only each element is composite but also the constituents of the elements are composite in turn, and so on indefinitely.
+Since Therefore, they can be defined, some laws are relevant to them.